g3n35i5/shop-db2/README.md

 In order to interact with the database one needs some sort of user account which stores personal data, privileges and that can be referenced by other parts of the application.
 Therefor we use the User table.
-Anyone who can reach the shopdb application can create a user.
+Anyone who can reach the shop-db application can create a user.
 After creating User through registering, one has to be verified by an admin to be able to use ones account.
 This prevents unauthorized use of the application.
 In addition a user can be an admin, has a rank, a credit to buy products and a list of favorite products.